 WARNINGS (per ANSI Z129.1): CAUTION!
 MAY CAUSE EYE, SKIN, AND RESPIRATORY TRACT IRRITATION, ESPECIALLY IF EXPOSURE IS PROLONGED.
 MAY CAUSE SKIN SENSITIZATION AND ALLERGIC REACTION IN SUSCEPTIBLE INDIVIDUALS.
+CONTAINS TRACE COMPOUND THAT IS SUSPECTED TO CAUSE ADVERSE EFFECTS ON FERTILITY IN FEMALES, BASED ON ANIMAL DATA.
 CONTAINS COMPOUND THAT MAY CAUSE CHRONIC AQUATIC ADVERSE EFFECTS.
 COMBUSTIBLE - CAN IGNITE IF EXPOSED TO DIRECT FLAME.
 Avoid contact with eyes, skin, and clothing.
-Avoid breathing fumes, dusts, vapors or mist.
+Avoid breathing fumes, dusts, vapors or aerosols.
 Do not taste or swallow.
 Wash thoroughly after handling.
 Keep container tightly closed.
 Use only with adequate ventilation.
 Keep away from heat and flame.
 Wear gloves, eye protection, respiratory protection, and appropriate body protection.
 FIRST-AID: In case of contact, immediately flush skin and eyes with plenty of water.
 Remove contaminated clothing and shoes.
 Get medical attention if irritation develops or persists.
 If inhaled, remove to fresh air.
 If not breathing, give artificial respiration.
 If breathing is difficult, give oxygen.
 If swallowed, do not induce vomiting.
 Get medical attention.
 IN CASE OF FIRE: Use water fog, foam, dry chemical, or CO2.
 IN CASE OF SPILL: Absorb spilled product with polypads or other suitable absorbing material.
 Place all spill residue in an appropriate container and seal.
 Dispose of in accordance with U.S. Federal, State, and local hazardous waste disposal regulations and those of Canada.